MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-faq.md

 ### Why don't I see a bookmark icon for my search results?

-The bookmark icon is not displayed in the Tell Me window when personalization is disabled for a user role.
+The bookmark icon isn't displayed in the Tell Me window when personalization is disabled for a user role.

 ## See Also